 She is the go to person for the media regarding anything to do with child development, parenting and future-proofing young talent, racking up over 140 interviews a year including a weekly slot on SABC 3’s Expresso and Radio 702.

-Whether you are a business, an educator or a parent, we are all invested in raising today’s young talent for tomorrow’s new world of work.
+Whether you are in business, an educator or a parent, we are all invested in raising today’s young talent for tomorrow’s new world of work.
 Nikki can help you do just that.

 Read more about Nikki and her work here.